jldec/pub-doc/markdown/027 Links.md

 ## Links in templates

-Templates may also include hardwired links to other files in the same site e.g. for CSS stylesheets.
-For these to receive the same treatment as links in markdown the `{{relPath}}` helper should be used in front of the link e.g.
+Templates may include links to CSS stylesheets etc. For these to receive the same treatment as links in markdown the `{{relPath}}` helper should be used in front of the link e.g.

 ```html
 <link rel="icon" href="{{relPath}}/img/favicon.ico" type="image/x-icon">